lenqman601-sys/Wintradeinvest-AI-TRADING/README.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - [shadcn/ui Components](https://ui.shadcn.com/)

-## ⚖️ Legal & Compliance
+---

-### Risk Disclosures
+## ⚠️ Risk Disclosures

-- Cryptocurrency investments carry significant risk
+- Cryptocurrency investments carry significant risk, including loss of capital.
-- Past performance does not guarantee future results
+- Past performance does not guarantee future results.
-- Clients may lose some or all of their investment
+- Clients may lose some or all of their investment.
-- Only invest what you can afford to lose
+- Only invest what you can afford to lose.
+- The platform provides comprehensive Terms of Service, Privacy Policy, and Risk Disclosure as required by law.

-### Terms & Conditions
+## 📋 Terms & Policies

 - Comprehensive Terms of Service
 - Privacy Policy (GDPR/NDPR compliant)
 - Risk Disclosure Document
 - Cookie Consent Policy

-## 📞 Contact
+## 📞 Contact & Support

-**Platform**: Max Forex & Automated Trading Robot Org
+**Platform**: Wintradeinvest & Automated Trading Robot Org
-**Admin Email**: maxforexautomatedforexroboti@gmail.com
+**Admin Email**: wintradeinvestadmin@gmail.com
 **Support**: Available via live chat in client dashboard
+**Complaints/Disputes**: Please follow the outlined procedure in the client dashboard or contact admin email.

 ---

 **⚠️ Disclaimer**: This platform facilitates cryptocurrency investments which are subject to market risk.
 All users must complete KYC verification and acknowledge investment risks before participating.
-The platform operates in compliance with Nigerian regulatory requirements as of 2025.
+All clients are required to adhere to the legal terms, policies, and risk disclosures in accordance with Nigerian and international investment regulations.